 MLO enables a non-AP MLD to discover, authenticate, associate, and set up multiple links with an AP MLD.
 Each link enables channel access and frame exchanges between the non-AP MLD and the AP MLD based on the supported capabilities exchanged during association.

-A STA, which is affiliated with an MLD, may select and manage its operating parameters independently from the other STA(s) affiliated with the same MLD, unless specified otherwise.
+A STA, which is affiliated with an MLD, may select and manage its (#6601)capabilities and operating parameters independently from the other STA(s) affiliated with the same MLD, unless specified otherwise.

-NOTE – For example, each AP, which is affiliated with an AP MLD, may select its BSS color corresponding to the BSS that the AP generates differently.
+NOTE 1– For example, each AP, which is affiliated with an AP MLD, may select its BSS color corresponding to the BSS that the AP generates differently.

+(#5606)NOTE 2– Examples of operating parameters that are selected at the MLD level (i.e., not independently selected by affiliated STAs) are the listen interval (see 35.3.11.6 (Operation for MLD listen interval)) and the WNM sleep interval (see 11.2.3.1 (General))

 TGbe editor: Please modify the subclause 35.3.5.4 (Usage and Rules of Multi-Link element in the context of multi-link (re)setup) as follows: